L-Qichen/React-Review/README.md

   - add value property and onChange event to each input
   - setup onSubmit event to submit button
 * if we have multiple inputs, we can use an object state value to store them, each input value associate a property of the object.
 In this case, each input label must have an name property use to identify which input value is changed.

+7. practice-06 - show case of useRef.
+### useRef hook:
+* Common between useRef and useState hooks:
+  - preserves the value between renders
+* Difference between useRef and useState hooks:
+  - useRef hook don't trigger the re-render
+  - useRef returns an object with a ***current*** property Thats why we can think useRef more like a container, which can use its current property to carry any object.
+Therefore, one common use case is using useRef to target a DOM node or element.
+For example: using ref property of <input> to implement uncontrolled inputs.